rrrepos/hida/hida-overview.md

 For certain topics, especially of the training course variety, the author may wish to provide a methodical **explanation** of the topic.
 In hida terms, this constitutes an **ordered list** of questions that the user would be taken through in steps; more like running through a set of slides.

 #### Test
 The **Test** is an assessment functionality of the topic content.
 The platform will pick one or many assessment questions put by the author and ask the user in a random manner.
-Questions for test purposes may follow an **exact** logic or a **approximate** logic.
+Questions for test purposes may follow an **exact** logic or an **approximate** logic.
 The latter is used for longish answers where the user's response is compared with the provided answer and a score determined based on accuracy.

 ### How hida works